HSI and Parent Heart Watch Partner to Prevent Sudden Cardiac Death

 About HSI

-The Health & Safety Institute (HSI) is a leading Environmental, Health and Safety (EHS) and workforce development provider that offers safety and workplace training, safety management software, and compliance solutions.
-Their content solutions and technology platform enable safety, HR, and operations managers to train employees on necessary workforce and safety skills while meeting regulatory and operational compliance requirements.
-For more information, visit www.hsi.com.
+HSI is a leader in Environmental, Health and Safety (EHS) and workforce development solutions that offers an integrated suite of solutions for compliance software, safety management and compliance training, management and employee development training, and emergency care and CPR training for businesses of all sizes.
+For more information, visit http://www.hsi.com.

 About Parent Heart Watch